-The NR may not be consulted about an application for detention under s3 if it would have a negative effect on the patient.
+Your NR may not be consulted about an application for detention under section 3.
+This is if they feel if it would have a negative effect on you.
 AMHP’s should record their reasons if they do not consult with your NR.

 Right to discharge

-Right to get notice of Discharge
+Right to get notice of discharge

-The NR should be given 7 days notice of the end of a section or CTO order if possible.
+Your NR should be given 7 days’ notice of the end of your section or community treatment order (CTO) order if possible.

 Right to be told about:

-- renewal of a patient’s detention,
+- the renewal of your detention,

-- extension of a CTO, and
+- extension of your community treatment order (CTO), and

-- transfer from one hospital to another.
+- if you are transferred from one hospital to another.